Towards a Welcoming & Inclusive Church

 Embodying Our Faith

-LGBT Stations Of The Cross for LGBT Equality
+Stations Of The Cross: The Struggle For LGBT Equality

 This series of stations combine images depicting the struggle for LGBT equality through the 20th and 21st century.
 Each station illustrates the many ways in which the pursuit of justice for LGBT peoples is embedded in the history of the United States.